iunera/json-ld-markdown/lib/README.md

 Transform Markdown to JSON-LD with Advanced Table & Annotation Support for JavaScript developers optimizing for AI.

-This is the npm package for the [json-ld-markdown](https://github.com/iunera/json-ld-markdown) project.
+This [project of iunera](https://www.iunera.com) is the npm package for the [json-ld-markdown](https://github.com/iunera/json-ld-markdown) project.

 ## Installation